hashicorp/terraform/website/source/docs/configuration/tfe.html.md

 ## Example

-Atlas configuration looks like the following:
+Terraform Enterprise configuration looks like the following:

 ```hcl
 atlas {